FlowFuse/website/src/blog/2024/04/beginers-guide-to-node-red-variables.md

 #### Deleting Node variables

-We cannot delete node variables using a Node-RED node; you'll need to use the Node-RED "Context Data" tab'S delete option available for each variable, as explained in the "Exploring Context Data" tab section at the end of the guide.
+We cannot delete node variables using a Node-RED node; you'll need to use the Node-RED "Context Data" tab's delete option available for each variable, as explained in the "Exploring Context Data" tab section at the end of the guide.

 ### Exploring Flow variables